True Blue Software

 Working Set

-Most SnapshotCM operations act upon a subset of files and folders selected by the user for that particular operation.
-SnapshotCM also supports operations that operate on a working set.
-A working set is a pre-defined subset of the files and folders in a snapshot.
+Most SnapshotCM operations act upon the set of files and folders selected by the user for that particular operation.
+SnapshotCM also supports workspace-wide operations.
+These operate on a pre-defined working set, which is a subset of the files and folders in a snapshot.
 Workspace-wide operations use the working set to restrict action to just the files and folders you need for your particular tasks.
-And since only changes within your working set will be updated during workspace update, your workspace will not be cluttered (and disk space used) by files you don't need, and the operation will be much faster.
+And since only changes within your working set will be updated during workspace update, your workspace will not be cluttered (and disk space used) by files you don't need, and the operation will be faster.

 Key Operations

-If you work on a small project, you can operate effectively with a single project snapshot per release.
-Larger teams have complex environments that need more powerful operations supported by multiple snapshots.
+If you work on a small project in a small or single person team, you can operate effectively with a single release snapshot per release.
+Larger teams have complex environments that need the more powerful change coordination operations supported by multiple snapshots.
 Whether you work on a small or large project, SnapshotCM allows you to work effectively by providing operations to fit your needs.

 The operations that SnapshotCM offers can be divided into two categories:

-Workspace operations are performed between a project or development snapshot and a workspace.
+Workspace operations are performed between a snapshot and a workspace.
 These operations include checking in a file, checking out a file and updating your workspace (Figure 7).

 Snapshot operations are performed between two snapshots.
 These operations include comparing snapshots, promoting or copying changes between snapshots, creating new snapshots, manipulating snapshot relationships and changing snapshot properties (see figure 8).